 Another option is to opt for a combined single limit liability car insurance policy over the typical split limits.
 The difference is that combined single limits do not limit the dollar amounts to be used for bodily injury and property damage.
 Instead, it has a maximum amount that can be used for any combination of bodily injury and property damage expenses per accident.
 However, combined single limit auto insurance policies tend to come with higher premiums.

-Increasing your liability limits well-above the minimum limits can be done affordably — compared to adding comprehensive and collision insurance to an auto policy, it’s an inexpensive way to ensure you’re not left financially underwater following an accident.
+Increasing your liability limits well above the minimum limits can be done affordably — compared to adding comprehensive and collision insurance to your quote, it’s an inexpensive way to ensure you’re not left financially underwater following an accident.

 - Car insurance vs. health insurance: which to use after an accident

 - Does auto insurance follow the car or the driver?